-All information disclosed by one party (“Disclosing Party”) to the other party (“Receiving Party”) clearly marked as confidential by Disclosing Party, or if not clearly marked, identified at the time of the disclosure as confidential by the Disclosing Party, (and in the case of SGI, including without limitation any extracts supplied by SGI which is related to Material that is supplied by SGI) (“Confidential Information”), and any of Disclosing Party’s confidential information that is incorporated in information of the Receiving Party shall be deemed to belong to Disclosing Party, SGI and to have been disclosed or provided to Receiving Party in confidence.
+All information disclosed by one party (“Disclosing Party”) to the other party (“Receiving Party”) clearly marked as confidential by Disclosing Party, or if not clearly marked, identified at the time of the disclosure as confidential by the Disclosing Party, (and in the case of SGI, including without limitation any extracts supplied by SGI which is related to Material that is supplied by SGI) (“Confidential Information”), and any of Disclosing Party’s Confidential Information that is incorporated in information of the Receiving Party shall be deemed to belong to Disclosing Party, SGI and to have been disclosed or provided to Receiving Party in confidence.
 All parties agree to preserve the confidential status of the other parties’ confidential information, and shall not be used or further disclosed to any third party for any purpose other than the Recipient Purpose, or otherwise expressly permitted herein.
+The obligations of both Parties to maintain confidentiality under this Agreement will survive its expiration or termination and will endure for five (5) years from date of disclosure.
 These confidentiality obligations do not apply to any information that:

 was known to Receiving Party prior to the receipt from Disclosing Party or that is developed by Receiving Party independently of the Disclosing Party’s confidential information, as shown by competent evidence;